A first look at quasar-galaxy clustering at $z\simeq7.3$: Quasar-galaxy clustering at

 Under the assumption that quasars and galaxies trace the same underlying dark matter distribution \citep[e.g.,][]{GarciaVergara2017}, the quasar auto-correlation function $\xi_{\rm{QQ}}$ can be expressed in terms of the galaxy-galaxy auto-correlation $\xi_{\rm{GG}}$ and the quasar-galaxy cross-correlation function $\xi_{\rm{QG}}$,

-Under the assumption that these correlation functions are power laws with the same slope, we can directly relate their correlation lengths \citep[e.g. see][Wang et al. in prep.]{ShenYue2007, Eftekharzadeh2015, GarciaVergara2017, Eilers2024}.
+Under the assumption that these correlation functions are power laws with the same slope, we can directly relate their correlation lengths \citep[see, e.g.,][]{ShenYue2007, Eftekharzadeh2015, GarciaVergara2017, Eilers2024, WangFeige2026}.
 Assuming a value for the galaxy auto-correlation length $r_0^{\rm{GG}}$, this allows us to determine the quasar auto-correlation length $r_0^{\rm{QQ}}$ from our cross-correlation measurement.

 However, it is challenging to identify an appropriate measurement of $r_0^{\rm{GG}}$ from the literature.
 Our galaxy population was selected via the Lyman-break in JWST photometry and then confirmed spectroscopically via the detection the \oiiibr-doublet.
 Based on our identified population we can confirm galaxies with $M_{\textrm{UV}}\lesssim -19$ and $L_{\rm{[OIII]}5008}\gtrsim0.5\times10^{42}\,\rm{erg}\,\rm{s}^{-1}$.
-While the recent study of \citet{Shuntov2025} on galaxy clustering at redshift $z\approx7.3$ has similar selection criteria, the study does not constrain $r_0^{\rm{GG}}$ in their clustering analysis.
-So, we turn to two other studies using photometrically-selected Lyman Break Galaxies in Hubble legacy fields \citep{Dalmasso2024} and from the JWST Advanced Deep Extragalactic Survey \citep{Dalmasso2024a} to measure the galaxy auto-correlation function.
+This approach is unique in comparison to the literature at these redshifts, with studies either focusing on photometrically selected Lyman-break galaxies or using spectroscopically confirmed \oiiibr{} emitters. \citet{Dalmasso2024} and \citet{Dalmasso2024a} take the first approach to determine the auto-correlation length of Lyman-break galaxies in Hubble Legacy fields and from the JWST Advanced Deep Extragalactic Survey, respectively.
 Over the full GOODS regions \citet{Dalmasso2024} find an auto-correlation length $r_0^{\rm{GG}}=10.74\pm7.06\,\ h^{-1}\,\rm{cMpc}$ ($\bar{z}=7.7$; $\gamma=1.6$; $M_{\rm{UV}}<-19.8$).
 In \citet{Dalmasso2024a} the authors obtain a value of $r_0^{\rm{GG}}=3.0\pm0.7\,\ h^{-1}\,\rm{cMpc}$ ($\bar{z}=7.5$; $\gamma=1.6$) for a fainter sample, $M_{\rm{F200W}}<-15.5$.
 Apart from a slight difference in the redshift bins, the samples have distinct limiting magnitudes, resulting in the two discrepant values for $r_0^{\rm{GG}}$.